Share

 If, on the other hand, you lost that bet, then you would double your wager to $20.
 You keep going in this way until you get a win.
 As you might imagine, the Martingale Strategy works best when you have a larger bankroll to start out with, leaving you wiggle room to increase the stakes.

-Now that we’ve gone over both versions of Roulette, and with you being a quick learner, you’ve picked up on a few key differences.
-Let’s take a minute to highlight those differences now, and help you decide which type of Roulette is the best for you to sign up for and play with that Welcome Bonus you tucked away in your pocket.
+Now that we’ve gone over American and European Roulette, and with you being a quick learner, you’ve picked up on a few key differences.
+Let’s take a minute to highlight those differences now, and help you decide which type of Roulette is the best for you.

-Despite the major differences in odds, the truth is that both European and American Roulette are wildly popular, and both games offer 37 or 38 kinds of entertainment.
+Despite the major differences in odds, the truth is that both European and American Roulette are wildly popular, and both casino table games offer 37 or 38 kinds of entertainment.

-It’s time to whip out your Welcome Bonus and give both versions a spin.
-Put both hands on the wheel and hold on tight: play SlotsLV European Roulette and American Roulette now!
+It’s time to give both versions a spin.
+Put both hands on the wheel and hold on tight.

 MORE ARTICLES